nschonni/cordova-docs/articles/getting-started/tutorial-ionic2.md

 ### <a id="vsAndroidEmu"></a> Visual Studio Emulator for Android won't run?

 The VS Emulator for Android requires Hyper-V and is not supported when running on a VM.
-For more info on resolving issues, see [this information](https://msdn.microsoft.com/en-us/library/mt228282.aspx#NoStart2).
+For more info, see [this information](https://msdn.microsoft.com/en-us/library/mt228282.aspx#NoStart2).

+If you have previously run the VS Emulator for Android successfully but now the emulator won't run, try deleting the emulator VM instance in Hyper-V Manager.
+For more info, see [Troubleshooting] (https://msdn.microsoft.com/en-us/library/mt228282).

 ### <a id="android44"></a> App is not working right on Android 4.4?